PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 #### Correlation of DNA methylation within samples {-}

-There are two levels of within-sample correlations of DNA methylation.
-The lower level is the dependence of DNA methylation at loci on the same DNA fragment, which I call _co-methylation_.
-I have performed the most comprehensive study to date of this type of within-sample correlation in __CHAPTER__.
-The higher level is the correlation of the $\beta$-values along the genome.
-A variety of approaches have been used to estimate these '$\beta$ correlations', although the methods have not always been clearly documented.
-I clarify these methods and extend these results in __CHAPTER__.

-#### Correlation of DNA methylation between samples {-}

-There has been less research on between-sample correlations of DNA methylation levels.
-The most frequently reported between-sample correlation is $cor(\{\beta_{i, j}\}_{i = 1}^{i = N_{loci}}, \{\beta_{i, j'}\}_{i = 1}^{i = N_{loci}})$, which is the correlation of the $\beta$-values for a pair of samples.
-This has been reported as evidence for the "concordance" or "replicability" of methylation levels for biological replicates (e.g. the same cell line after 4 or 5 cell passagings, \citet{Lister:2009hy}, and three different colon tumour samples \citet{Hansen:2011gu}) and technical  replicates (e.g. different technologies and assays \citet{Zhang:2013uu, Stevens:2013hv, Hansen:2011gu}).

-A more detailed measure is the correlation of $\beta$-values for a particular pair of methylation loci between a set of samples. __TODO: Review literature of "co-methylation".__
+Correlation of methylation levels is discussed in detail in Chapter \ref{chap:co-methylation_review} and Chapter \ref{chap:co-methylation}.

 ### Bias

-The natural interpretation of $beta_{i, j}$ will be biased if the probability of sequencing a fragment with a methylated site is different from the probability of sequencing a fragment with an unmethylated site.
+The natural interpretation of $\beta_{i, j}$ will be biased if the probability of sequencing a fragment with a methylated site is different from the probability of sequencing a fragment with an unmethylated site.
 It is very likely that this bias exists but it is difficult to assess without a carefully designed experiment. __TODO: Is there any evidence that this bias exists?
 Is CGI dropout (as see in Sue Clark's lab) evidence for this?__

 One reason to believe that this bias exists is that there is a well-documented GC-bias with Illumina sequencing, whereby fragments with a low or high GC-content are undersampled (__CITE__).
 In bisulfite sequencing, highly methylated fragments will have more _C_s and fewer _T_s than a lowly methylated version of the same fragment and will therefore have a higher GC-content.
 Depending on the rest of the sequence in the fragment, this could result in a highly methylated fragment being undersampled (very high GC-content of the entire fragment) or a lowly methylated fragment being undersampled (very low GC-content of the entire fragment).